Physical approaches to living organisms

 Syllabus

-• Units, order of magnitude, dimensions, uncertainties.
+• Units, orders of magnitude, dimensions, uncertainties.

 • Geometric optics, diffraction & resolution (application: microscopy).